French-Canadian Voyageurs |

 Here is his biography, given as a lecture in 1993 for the unveiling of a Bourassa monument:

-It pleases me to speak to you of François Bourassa, junior, who was the first Member of the Federal Parliament from the county of Saint Jean.
+to you of François Bourassa, junior, who was the first Member of the

 François Bourassa was a farmer by profession.
 He had a farm at Napierville, then at L’Acadie, afterwards at St Jean, then again at L’Acadie before staying at last at St-Valentin.